ssssam/nightbus/README.md

  * ... a small, tidy codebase
  * ... a clean, convenient commandline interface
  * ... no special requirements on the build machines
+ * ... shell scripts which are smaller than 10 lines and can be read at a glance

 ## Common issues